 General aviation has a large role in engineering Ohio’s success.
 The “Buckeye State” links the northeastern United States to the Midwest, which is an asset that affects economic growth and national expansion.
 Ohio sees plenty of cargo and commercial aviation traffic due to the fact that transportation is one of the largest contributors to the state’s economy.
 Slack Davis Sanger understands the vital role aviation plays in the Midwest state’s livelihood.
 Their legal management

-As pilots themselves, the attorneys at Slack & Davis have been providing first-rate legal representation since 1993.
-For over 20 years, the aviation attorneys at Slack & Davis have helped airplane crash survivors, or those dealing with the loss of a loved one, navigate the unfamiliar territory.
-For a free case evaluation, contact Slack & Davis at 800-455-8686.
+As pilots themselves, the attorneys at Slack Davis Sanger have been providing first-rate legal representation since 1993.
+For over 20 years, the aviation attorneys at Slack Davis Sanger have helped airplane crash survivors, or those dealing with the loss of a loved one, navigate the unfamiliar territory.
+For a free case evaluation, contact Slack Davis Sanger at 800-455-8686.